modelica/newsletter/_2024-03/ModelBasedInnovation.md

 With my unique experience of being from Europe, but US-based, my goal is to introduce the European-based standards and solutions Modelica, FMI, eFMI and SSP to the US market.
 I will do this as an independent consultant, and also as a partner of the companies from the European Ecosystem of Modelica Association solutions, helping to find the best fit .

 Interested?
 Please contact me by subscribing to my newsletter via the sign-up form at https://modelbased.cloud/.
-You can also contact me directly via firstname.lastname[at]modelbased.cloud
+You can also contact me directly via firstname.lastname[at]modelbased.cloud, I'm looking forward to discussing your needs with you!

 Hubertus Tummescheit, Founder and President, Model Based Innovation LLC